Why Do We Sometimes Treat Strangers Better Than We Treat Family

 Have you ever experienced that to be true?
 I know I have.
 I recently took to email to share some 'constructive criticism' with someone I admire and respect.
 As I normally try to do when communicating in a more formal setting, I carefully measured my tone and chose my words thoughtfully, being careful not to offend.
 I wanted to share my experience and opinion, but didn't want this one small negative point to overshadow what was overall a very positive, and moving experience.
 I've shared my opinions with this person previously on a few occasions and each time, I felt respected and valued and just as importantly, I felt heard.
 This time was no different.
 These experiences not only made me feel relieved and glad I'd spoken up, they made me feel 'safe', safe to be myself, safe to be honest.
 I feel confident that I can share without fear of an angry response or rejection.

 When I received a thoughtful and reassuring response to my email, I thanked the recipient for always being a safe place to vent.
-His response was, "You always do an excellent job of giving feedback in a way that isn’t distasteful…which isn’t a common skill :)" For a moment my ego puffed up a little but almost immediately I was hit with a wave of guilt - guilt because I knew in my heart that there were some people (mostly my spouse and close family members) that might disagree with that glowing assessment.
+His response was, "You always do an excellent job of giving feedback in a way that isn’t distasteful…which isn’t a common skill :)" For a moment my ego puffed up a little but almost immediately I was hit with a wave of guilt - guilt because I knew in my heart that there were some people (mostly my spouse and close family members) that might disagree with that flattering assessment.
 I thanked him for that compliment but admitted my guilt and the fact that my spouse may not always agree with that assessment.
 If you can't be honest with your Pastor, who can you be honest with? ;) What was his response you might be wondering?
 "You should do a blog post on it".
 So here I am (and yes, he's that influential).

-I'm sure many of you can relate to this story, and can admit that we are more polite and more guarded with strangers, co-workers, people whose opinion we don't want to tarnish.
+I'm sure many of you can relate to this story, and can admit that we are more polite and more guarded with strangers, co-workers, and other less familiar people whose opinion we don't want to tarnish.
 It's the people close to us, the people who know us and accept us despite our dents and scratches, the people who have seen us at our worst that we unleash on.
 Why do we do that?
 Why do we let down our guards, release self control, and uncork our anger and frustration on the people in our lives who mean the most to us?

 I've been thinking about this a lot since this exchange and I realize that there are some people who have mastered the art of self-control better than others.
 The rest of us need work.
 As for the 'why'.....I think it's a couple of things.
 I think with our loved ones, we feel safe.
-We feel accepted - even with our flaws - so when we reach our boiling point, when life's bumps and frustrations fray our last nerve, we've learned that the people who love us will be our safe place to fall.
+We feel accepted - even with our flaws - so when we reach our boiling point, when life's failures and frustrations fray our last nerve, we've learned that the people who love us will be our safe place to fall.
 They'll understand that the daggers aren't aimed at them, though they may get caught in the crossfire.
 Sometimes our frustration is over that spouse or family member.
-I don't know about you, but I confess that I often don't use the same finesse or careful wording in expressing myself with the people closest to me.
+I don't know about you, but I'm here to confess that I often don't use the same finesse or careful wording in expressing myself with the people closest to me.
 But I should, we all should.

 Just because our friends and family accept us at our worst doesn't mean we should give them our worst.
 Maybe we should work harder to treat our loved ones with the same polite respect we offer strangers and colleagues.
 Because here's the thing, while we know our people love us enough to forgive us, the love that enables their forgiveness also makes them more vulnerable to be hurt by us.
 I'm sure you've experienced the painful hurt that comes from the mouth of those you love the most, the ones whose love you treasure the most, the ones whose acceptance you value the most.
 So wouldn't it be good if we worked harder at being kinder, softer, and more thoughtful with the people closest to us?